Applying to the MA Program

 Admission into the MA program is offered on a yearly basis.
 All applicants are automatically considered for Divinity School scholarships.
 Scholarships are offered based on the strength of the application materials.
 Applicants wishing to ensure that they are considered for the full range of funding options should apply by the priority deadline.
 Scholarships are automatically renewable for the second year of the program.
 Students also receive funding for summer language study at the University.

 The Divinity School is committed to making graduate study affordable and accessible.
-In the last two years, the School has lowered tuition for the program and increased funding opportunities for students.
+In the last two years, the School has lowered tuition for the MA program while increasing funding opportunities for students.

 - Divinity School Application for Graduate Admission